dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

-This can break an application if an entity type is configured to use generated keys but then explicit key values are being set for new instances.
+This change can break an application if an entity type is configured to use generated keys but key values are explicitly set for new instances.
 The fix is to explicitly configure the key properties to not use generated values.
 For example, with the fluent API:

 ```C#
 modelBuilder